zdravkov/kendo-docs/getting-started/dataviz/barcode/encodings.md

 ---
-title: Encoding Specifications
+title: Encodings
 meta_title: Specific characteristics of the different symbologies of the Barcode widget
 meta_description: Check information about the character set, length and check digit of the Barcode symbologies.
-slug: encodings-specifications
+slug: encodings
 publish: true
+ordinal:2
 ---

 ## What is Encoding/Symbology?

 The mapping between messages and barcodes is called a symbology (encoding).
 The specification of a symbology includes the encoding of the single digits/characters of the message as well as the start and stop markers into bars and space, the size of the quiet zone required to be before and after the barcode as well as the computation of a checksum.

-Currently the Kendo Barcode widget supports symbologies with the following specifications:
+Currently the Kendo Barcode widget supports the following symbologies with the their specifications:

 <style scoped>
     .stripes